guitaoliu/raspi-autonomous-vehicle/README.md

 distance between the obstacle and the car.
 The accuracy is poor for places with more obstacles.
 It is defined in [ultrasound.py](plugins/ultrasound.py).

+## Web Page

+A simple web page based on `Flask` is provided to display the current camera shot as well as the car's sensor specific parameters and the vehicle's `CarStatus` at the time.

+Please visit `http://ip:8080` to fetch the data.
+You can modify it in [main.py](main.py) .

 ## Automatic Road Tracking

 ## Bluetooth Gamepad Controlled Movement